88 Lines About 44 Women: Release history

 The song was initially released in 1981 as side 1 of the EP, Hotel for Women; it was later re-recorded for the group's 1984 debut album Mood Swing.
 The earlier version contained minimal production, a drum machine, and a single droning synthesizer; the later version contained more instrumentation and processing.
-Some copies of the 7" original version included an "X-rated" version in addition to the radio edit.
+Some promotional copies of the 7" original version included both the "X-rated" version and a "radio edit" in which language which could not be broadcast per FCC rules was removed in three places; the promo records were never released commercially.
 Both "88 Lines" and its B-side were digitally remastered and appear on the extended Hotel for Women CD, released in November 2009.

 Critical reception

 The song has received positive critical reaction.
-Heather Phares, writing for AllMusic, praised the song's "deadpan" delivery, and calling the song "a portrait of the counterculture in the late '70s and early '80s."
+Heather Phares, writing for AllMusic, praised the song's "deadpan" delivery, calling the song "a portrait of the counterculture in the late '70s and early '80s."
 The song was included on a list 10,001 Songs You Must Download Before You Die in the book 1001 Songs You Must Hear Before You Die.